West Nile Virus Season and Surveillance Efforts

 Sentinel Chickens

-The District manages two sentinel chicken flocks of seven chickens each, in the cities of East Palo Alto and San Mateo.
+The District manages two sentinel chicken flocks in the cities of East Palo Alto and San Mateo.
 These chickens arrive to their District coops in April.
-Chicken blood is tested every two weeks for antibodies to West Nile virus, Saint Louis encephalitis and Western equine encephalitis from April to November.
+Chicken blood is tested every two weeks for antibodies to West Nile virus, Saint Louis encephalitis, and Western equine encephalitis from April to November.

 Dead Bird Surveillance

 The District collects dead birds that are reported by residents.
 Dead birds should be in good condition without signs of decay or trauma.
-All bird species are accepted except water fowl, poultry or pigeons.
+Birds except water fowl, poultry or pigeons are collected and tested.

-To report a dead bird, residents should call the state West Nile virus hotline 1-877-WNV-BIRD (1-877- 968-2473), whichs opens with live operators in mid-April.
+To report a dead bird, residents should call the state West Nile virus hotline at 1-877-WNV-BIRD (1-877- 968-2473), which opens with live operators in mid-April each year.
 Online reports can be made at westnile.ca.gov.

 Mosquito-borne Disease Testing